-We plan to continue to invest in our business and our services, evaluate strategic growth opportunities, and pursue our key priorities for 2020 as described below while we closely monitor the economic developments from the COVID-19 pandemic and manage our response to such developments.
-We are committed to supporting, improving and enhancing our information, analytics and online marketplace solutions, including expanding and improving our offerings for property owners, property managers and renters.
-We expect to continue our software development efforts to improve existing services, introduce new services, integrate and cross-sell services, integrate recently completed acquisitions and expand and develop supporting technologies for our research, sales and marketing organizations.
+We plan to continue to invest in our business and our services, evaluate strategic growth opportunities, and pursue our key priorities as described below, while we closely monitor the economic developments from the COVID-19 pandemic and manage our response to such developments.
+We are committed to supporting, improving and enhancing our information, analytics and online marketplace solutions, including expanding and improving our offerings for our client base and site users, including property owners, property managers, buyers, tenants and renters.
+We expect to continue our software development efforts to improve existing services, integrate and cross-sell services, integrate recently completed acquisitions and expand and develop supporting technologies for our research, sales and marketing organizations.
 We may reevaluate our priorities as the COVID-19 pandemic continues to evolve.

-Our key priorities for the second half of 2020 include:
+Our key priorities for the remainder of 2020 currently include: